-Many insurance companies who serve massage and bodywork professionals also have legal representation available that will assist and represent you in case of a claim or lawsuit, While Wyoming does not require this insurance, as a business owner or employee, you will want to protect yourself from any potential financial hardships that a lawsuit or claim can cause.
+Many insurance companies who serve massage and bodywork professionals also have legal representation available that will assist and represent you in case of a claim or lawsuit.
+While Wyoming does not require this insurance, as a business owner or employee, you may choose to protect yourself from any potential financial hardships that a lawsuit or claim can cause.

 Do I Need To Attend an Accredited Massage School?

-While Wyoming does not currently require licensure or schooling, they are working to make a 500-hour core educational requirement law.
-You could be grandfathered in under the new laws; still, it is imperative that you understand the nature of the human body, how it works and how massage is reflected on it.
+Though Wyoming does not currently require licensure or schooling, the state is currently working to make a 500-hour core educational requirement law.
+Under new laws, it may be possible to be grandfathered in.
+Despite this, it is imperative that you understand the nature of the human body, how it works, and how massage is reflected on it.

-Also, if you do not have this education from an accredited school, you will not be allowed to take any of the national certification exams.
-These national certification exams often will work for reciprocity licensing in other states fulfilling at least the educational requirements and examinations by these national certification boards.
+Additionally, if you do not have this education from an accredited school, you will not be allowed to take any of the national certification exams.
+These national certification exams often work for reciprocity licensing in other states, as they fulfill requirements for many other states.